 5. New ways of integrating

 Direct drive motors have had their standard applications for a while, but as machine makers have gotten more familiar with the technology, they’ve come up with ways to take advantage of direct drive.
 One example of this in the traditional configuration of a linear motor, moving along a magnet track, is having the magnet piece move rather than the motor.
 This configuration is used to get either short, quick strokes with the magnetic way or have a single magnetic piece move across a track of linear motors.
-This allows a payload that is not only lighter, but also not attached to a cable, allowing more free reign when it moves.
+This allows a payload that is not only lighter, but also not attached to a cable, allowing freer reign when it moves.

 One can also take a linear motor and adjust the magnetic way to move on a curve rather than a straight line for moving a payload in either a circle or “stadium configuration”.
 This not only takes up less space than a torque motor, but it’s also a more economical solution since users can avoid paying for a large torque motor with unnecessarily high torque capabilities.
-Combine that with the modularity of a separate linear motor that can be used in parallel and it’s also have a solution that’s easy to integrate and maintain.
+Combine that with the modularity of a separate linear motor that can be used in parallel, and it’s also a solution that’s easy to integrate and maintain.